-Task Score Task Highlight or circle what was completed or observed ? 🗸 $\star$ Defining the problem Describes the problem, including criteria for success that will meet the client's needs or wants.
-Evaluating solutions Explains how well the final solution does or does not meet all of the criteria and constraints.
-Explains how their design builds upon and improves historical or current technologies.
+Table 1 Score Task Highlight or circle what was completed or observed Defining the problem Describes the problem, including criteria for success that will meet the client's needs or wants.
+For the stime of the later of Explains how well the final solution does or does not meet all of the criteria and constraints.
+Evaluating solutions Explains how their design builds upon and improves historical or current technologies.
+Overall Score

-Notes from the educator:
+Notes from the student: Notes from the educator: